Rodemfr/MicroNav/README.md

 - Send T-Beam's GPS data to your Micronet network (Position, COG, SOG, DATE, TIME) and to the NMEA link (GGA, RMC, VTG)
 - Send Navigation/guidance data from a navigation software (OpenCPN, AvNav, qtVlm) to Micronet network (BTW, DTW, XTE, WPNAME)
-- Send Micronet's data to the NMEA link (MWV, DPT, MTW, VLW, VHW, HDG, XDR)
+- Send Micronet's data to the NMEA link (MWV, DPT, MTW, VLW, VHW, HDG, XDR).
+NMEA link can be USB or Bluetooth.
+Wifi will come later.
-- Send Magnetic heading from LSM303DLHC to Micronet network and NMEA link
+- Send Magnetic heading from LSM303DLHC to Micronet network and NMEA link (**Underwork**)
 - Be configured to match your boat configuration : you can select which set of data is received from which link (NMEA, Micronet, GPS or LSM303)

 The project requires the following hardware :